BerkeleyHCI/edg-ide/ide-getting-started.md

 Recompile, and there should be no more errors.

 > Abstract types are useful primarily in libraries to preserve alternatives, the refinement of which is left to the top-level designer.
-> For example, SimpleBoardTop defines a default set of refinements for 0603 surface-mount components, but because libraries are written with (for example) abstract Resistor classes, you can select a resistor and override it with a through-hole part, such as `AxialResistor`.
+> For example, `SimpleBoardTop` defines a default set of refinements for 0603 surface-mount components, but because libraries are written with (for example) abstract `Resistor` classes, you can select a resistor and override it with a through-hole part, such as `AxialResistor`.

-> Refine instance refines that one particular block, by its name.
+> "Refine Instance" refines that one particular block, by its name.
-> Refine class refines all blocks of that class.
+> "Refine Class" refines all blocks of that class.
 >

 <details>